The Simpsons Guy: Announcement and promotion

-The episode was first announced by Fox in July 2013 to premiere in the fall of 2014.
+This episode was first announced by Fox on July 18, 2013 to premiere in the fall of 2014.
 In May 2014, the network presented two clips from the episode at their annual upfront presentation.
 In an interview with Entertainment Weekly about the episode, MacFarlane stated that the key to a good crossover episode is "really about the character interaction.
 People want to see Peter interact with Homer.
 They want to see Bart interact with Stewie.
-In a way, the story in a crossover episode, while it has to be there, is never quite as important as how the characters interact with each other".
+In a way, the story in a crossover episode, while it has to be there, is never quite as important as how the characters interact with each other."
 The Simpsons creator Groening added, "In this case, it's two really vivid shows and seeing what they can do together.
 You want to see them having a good time and you want to see Peter and Homer duke it out".

-"The Simpsons Guy" includes cameo appearances by Roger of American Dad!, Bob Belcher of Bob's Burgers and Fred Flintstone of The Flintstones.
+"The Simpsons Guy" includes cameo appearances by Roger of American Dad!, Bob Belcher of Bob's Burgers, and Fred Flintstone of The Flintstones.
 The episode also pokes fun at the different characters' skin colors; upon entering Springfield, Peter warns the family not to drink the water because all the citizens appear to have hepatitis, while Homer refers to the Griffin family as "our albino visitors".
-The Springfield Gorge scene in Homer and Peter's fight sequence is a reference to the season finale of the season two episode "Bart the Daredevil" in which Homer inadvertently ends up jumping the Gorge on Bart's skateboard.
+The Springfield Gorge scene in Homer and Peter's fight sequence is a reference to the finale of the season two episode "Bart the Daredevil" in which Homer inadvertently ends up jumping the Gorge on Bart's skateboard.